 There is no annual date to mark the start of the heating season.
 Weather conditions and indoor temperatures determine the most efficient time to begin heating campus buildings.
-Start-up of all campus heating systems is a 2 to 3 day process, as it requires visiting each individual building and steam manhole on campus.
+Start-up of all campus heating systems is a two- or three-day process, as it requires visiting each individual building and steam manhole on campus.

 Use of personal space heaters is prohibited.
 Facilities Services will issue space heaters only in cases of heating system failure.

-Make sure that furniture or other objects are not blocking the heater.
-A blocked heater will greatly reduce the amount of heat that radiates into the room.
+- Make sure that furniture or other objects are not blocking the heater, which will reduce the amount of heat that radiates into the room.

-Faculty/Staff – Please report all heating issues immediately to Facilities Services* at x5472.
-Non-urgent questions and concerns may be submitted via our online Service Request Form.
+Please report all heating issues immediately to Facilities Services OR the appropriate building manager noted below.
+Non-urgent questions and concerns may be submitted via our online service request form.